Thomas-Walker-Lynch/project-enviroment/README.md

 scripts are assumptions on the structure of the directory used for holding a project.

-Although `project-environment` is a repo, and a project, the scripts in `project-environment` do not work with `project-environment`.
-In case you want to modify the `project-environment` project, there is a `share_init.sh` script which you may move to your ~/bin and customize.

 ## What is a ‘project’

 The term ‘project’ occurs repeatedly in this document and generally when we talk about